 Stepping into the puddle

 Most US politicians won't acknowledge we have a problem.
-Precious few will acknowledge US electoral systems are designed to exclude people, exclude candidates and parties, and distort outcomes.
+Precious few will admit US electoral systems are designed to exclude people and distort outcomes.
+Denial is not a solution.
+Some politicians are actively making issues worse.